 Lora Mander is a stage director, producer and American dialect coachbased in Amsterdam, The Netherlands.
 Growing up in the multi-cultural city of Houston, Texas, she was influenced by a strong artsculture.
 She attended the prestigious High School for Performing and Visual Arts, studying voice.
 Following her graduation, she attended Baldwin-Wallace College (now Baldwin-Wallace University) in Ohio, graduating with honours and received a Bachelor of Arts in Theatre and Music.
 In 2005, Lora moved to London, England and completed a Master’s in Theatre Directing from St Mary’s College.

-Lora moved to Amsterdam in 2011, where she started Orange Tea Theatre Company with actor Eli Thorne.
+Lora moved to Amsterdam in 2011, where she started Orange Theatre Company (Formerly Orange Tea Theatre Company) with actor Eli Thorne.
 Together they have developed an international ensemble of actors and produced several new plays.
-In 2015, Lora helped develop Strange Divide by Esther O'Toole, a play exploring the radical advancement of technology, artificial intelligence and biotechnology, as well as Since Maggie Went Away written and performed by Jacqueline Nolan, and exposing one family's history with the abuses in the Irish Catholic church.
+In 2015, Lora lead the development of Strange Divide by Esther O'Toole, a play exploring the radical advancement of technology, artificial intelligence and biotechnology, as well as Since Maggie Went Away written and performed by Jacqueline Nolan, and exposing one family's history with the abuses in the Irish Catholic church.

 Lora has directed European premieres for Orange Tea Theatre including; American Midget by Jonathan Yukich, a second production of Stag by Giles Morris, 99 Layoffs by Vincent Delaney, I am I by Mike Czuba, and various short plays from Tony DeFeo, Kevin Jones, Mark Harvey Levine.
 Additionally, she has directed many play readings for many professional playwrights.